NVE/ebm/docs/source/user_guide.rst

   # in the output directory
   ebm heating-systems output/heating-systems-vertical.xlsx

+.. csv-table:: Output from using the command above
+  :file: tables\example_six_output.csv
+  :header-rows: 1

+..
+If the user wants the output file in horizontal format, the user can use the following command:

+.. .. code:: bash

-  # This command will write the output file in horizontal format with the name heating-systems.xlsx
+..   # This command will write the output file in horizontal format with the name heating-systems.xlsx
-  ebm --horizontal heating-systems output/heating-systems.xlsx
+..   ebm --horizontal heating-systems output/heating-systems.xlsx

 ..
 Energibruk fritidsboliger